outfoxxed/impurity.nix/README.md

 ### How
-impurity.nix creates an intermediary symlink from the target file to the corrosponding file in your nix configuration.
+impurity.nix creates an intermediary symlink from the target file to the corresponding file in your nix configuration.
 This allows it to be seamlessly modified by you or the application.

 # Usage